 Organisations with a heavy amount of fixed capital assets have their own ‘Interaction Value’ footprints they can develop.
 Walmart’s digital footprint is going to be very different to other large corporates, Toyota, VW Group or Shell, for example.
 All of these are companies in the Top 10 as measured by revenue around the world, and all are able to benefit from benchmarking how Interaction Value levels are developing year-on-year and in comparison to competitors.

 Anyone looking at the digital design and development of their organisation will appreciate how operational capabilities, skills and outcomes inside and outside the organisation are increasingly becoming interlinked.

 Understanding what’s going on across the business by looking at Interaction Value provides a complete joined-up view to support and shape the digital business case for digital development, create opportunities for change, and deliver development insights that can yield substantial commercial advantage.

 As organisations involved in digital development are becoming more networked, understanding interaction value is increasing in importance.
 Not every organisation has a fully operational, end-to-end, digital strategy capable of measuring interaction value at this point in time.
 This is an emerging and pioneering practice but, crucially, it is one very specifically grounded in establishing a direct connection between the purpose and practical activities of organisations and how digital interaction is powering value.

-To me there’s no doubt an Interaction Value evaluation is an important piece of the digital strategy jigsaw.
-Over time, I hope talking about the IV levels of organisations will become a standard.
-It will generate substantial savings, efficiencies and accelerate learning across the organisation as part of a profit model.
+Interaction Value evaluation is an important piece of the digital strategy jigsaw.
+Over time, our aim is that talking about the IV levels of organisations will become a standard, generating substantial savings, efficiencies and accelerate learning across the organisation as part of a profit model.